duffyjohn1/TicketTapper1/technical_manual/technical_manual.md

 Stage 9 - Open Map.
 The user clicks where they want to go to on the map and then they are given the option to choose whether they want to be redirected to google maps.

-Stage 10 -Google Maps. the user clicks to be redirected to google maps where they can see what buses travel to their preferred destination.
+Stage 10 -Google Maps. the user clicks to be redirected to google maps where they can see what buses travel to their prefered destination.
 They can also see when the next bus will be arriving along with how far away it is in terms of time and what distance it is away from their current location.

-Problems and Resolutions.
+**Problems and Resolutions.**

 * * * * *

-4.1 Problems and Resolutions.
+**4.1 Problems and Resolutions.**

 The first problem we encountered with our app was integrating our firebase plugins with android X. Due to the fact that flutter is relatively new it is always updating.
 In our case this meant that when we updated to the android x library it cause many problems to the compatibility of our plugins.
 Another big problem to android X was the lack of backwards compatibility and therefore we could not revert our changes.
 Somethings that had worked flawlessly before the update had stopped working altogether.
 To fix this it took a lot of research online to find out what versions of plugins were compatible together and how we would fix them.
 We also had to take out plugins that we were using and replace them with similar ones that worked just as well.